Auckland store sells Powerball ticket one number short of the big prize

 The Porchester Rd Superette in Papakura, South Auckland, is one of four stores around the country celebrating selling one of those Lotto First Division tickets.
 The fifth was purchased online.

-He said he only found out about the win after his wife told him this morning.
+Owner of that shop, Ramesh Patel, said he only found out about their big prize after his wife told him this morning.